-You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts on web pages.
+You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts from a web-based interface.

-Optional.
-A use case library version is created for the specified app.
-If no use case library version is created, the default version is used.
-For more information, see Create a use case library version.
+A test case library is created and associated with a specified app.
+For more information, see Create a test case library.

 Install an app

 In the left-side navigation pane, choose Testing Management > Test Case.
 The Scripts tab appears.